 Detoxing your home can be much easier than you think.
 A few simple household swaps and habit changes can lead to a healthier, safer home for you and your family.

 Plastic wrap and sandwich bags for natural beeswax food wraps.
 These waxy wraps are a greener alternative to single-use plastic cling wrap.
-Our Beeswax Food Wraps are made from natural all-natural ingredients that can be easily washed and re-used.
+Made from all-natural ingredients, they keep food fresh and can be easily washed and re-used over and over again.

 For an inexpensive homemade cleaner…